 "All the fiduciary standards that guide board behavior would warn against joining the suit," said James Cox, a professor of corporate and securities law at Duke University School of Law in Durham, North Carolina.
 "I see nothing to be gained by AIG piling on, and I see a lot of downside risk."

+An AIG spokesman declined to comment beyond confirming that the board would meet as planned.
 The deliberations were first reported by the New York Times.

 'CHOICE WAS BANKRUPTCY'